cat-murphy/command-line-tutorial-murphy/tutorial/README.md

 grep -il 'tucson' data/ice-foia-logs/*.csv
 ```

 In the `grep` commands we've typed so far, we've provided a specific list of files for `grep` to search.
-We can also use the `-r` option to tell it to *recursively* search all files and all files in subdirectories under a particure path:
+We can also use the `-r` option to tell it to *recursively* search all files and all files in subdirectories under a particular path:

 ```
 grep -ilr 'tucson' data